Vinifera-Developers/Vinifera/docs/User-Interface.md

 NewSidebar=no  ; boolean, whether the game should use the new sidebar.
 ```

-- Sample graphics for the new sidebar can be found [here](https://github.com/Vinifera-Developers/Vinifera-Files/tree/master/files).
+- Sample graphics for the new sidebar are available [here](https://github.com/Vinifera-Developers/Vinifera-Files/tree/master/files).

 ### Cameo Sorting

-- Vinifera will sort the cameos that appear on the sidebar.
+- Vinifera introduces automatic sorting for cameos that appear on the sidebar.
-- Cameos are sorted by side (items owned by the player's house always go first, then in the order of sides), then by type.
+- Cameos are sorted by side (player's side items appear first, followed by others in side order) and then by type.
-- Additionally, walls are always sorted after normal buildings, gates are always sorted after walls, and base defenses are sorted after gates.
-This is done to make it easier for the player to find base defenses on the sidebar, in the absence of a Defense tab.
+- Walls are always sorted after regular buildings, gates after walls, and base defenses after gates.
+This organization is designed to help players locate base defenses on the sidebar in the absence of a dedicated Defense tab.
-- When all else is equal, cameos are sorted by their index in their appropriate list.
+- When other factors are equal, cameos are sorted by their index in their respective list.

 In `RULES.INI`:
 ```ini